pavel-2020/devextreme-documentation/concepts/40 Angular Components/20 Component Configuration Syntax/14 Options of the Object Type.md

         </dxo-tooltip>
     </dx-tree-map>

 Particular options of the object type are not implemented as nested components.
-These options depend on the values of other options and therefore cannot be typed ([editorOptions](/api-reference/_hidden/GridBaseColumn/editorOptions.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#editorOptions') in the **DataGrid**, [editorOptions](/api-reference/10%20UI%20Widgets/dxForm/5%20Item%20Types/SimpleItem/editorOptions.md '/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#editorOptions') in the **Form**, widget [options](/api-reference/_hidden/dxToolbarItem/options.md '/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#options') in the **Toolbar**).
+These options depend on the values of other options and therefore cannot be typed ([editorOptions](/api-reference/_hidden/GridBaseColumn/editorOptions.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#editorOptions') in the **DataGrid**, [editorOptions](/api-reference/10%20UI%20Widgets/dxForm/5%20Item%20Types/SimpleItem/editorOptions.md '/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#editorOptions') in the **Form**, UI component [options](/api-reference/_hidden/dxToolbarItem/options.md '/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#options') in the **Toolbar**).
 Specify them with an object:

     <!--HTML-->
     <dx-data-grid>